oss003/Dragon-AGD-Suite/README.md

   a <name> params to create a folder in _OK with all the files related to <name>

 If we want to add a PMODE3 executable, then use param [G] in previous steps 2-4-5<br>
-	in case you are creating both B/W and Colour, create first the B/W and then the colour one<br>
-	but using the same GameNAME for both versions.
+	in case you are creating both B/W and Colour, create first the B/W and then the colour one but using the same GameNAME for both versions.
 You will get only one disk with all the versions <br>
 	Carefull when archiving with command a because it will overwrite files B/W when processing colour<br>
 	To avoid this you *MUST* rename B/W files appending a suffix to diferentiate them.<br> For instance gamenameBW and then gamename will be used for the colour files<br>